MattRidderikhoff/DashboardGenerator/README.md

 7. Install the "xdebug" browser extension
 8. In the prefernces of the extension, set the IDE key to "PHPSTORM" and hit save
 9. In PHPSTORM, go to Languages & Frameworks -> PHP.
 Click the 3 dots beside "CLI Interpreter".
 Click the "+" icon and select "usr/bin/php"
-10. Start your php server (instructions below under "Recurring Tasks")
+10. Start your php server (instructions below under "Spin up the site")
 11. Go to "localhost:8000", and the click the xdebug bug icon in your address bar, and set it to "Debug".
 Refresh the page
 12. Set a breakpoint anywhere in the codebase
 13. In PHPStorm you will see a dialog around "Incoming Connection".
 Press ok
 14. Now you should see that the php script has paused on your breakpoint!
 You're done!

-### To spin up the site:
+### Spin up the site:
 1. Go to the directory for this project
 2. Enter the following on the command line:
     <code>php -S localhost:8000</code>